On the Structure of General Weak Solutions of 3D Decaying Turbulence: Introduction

 \section{Introduction}

-We consider the Navier-Stokes equations for incompressible viscous flow on the three-dimensional cubic torus, in the absence of an external force:
+We consider the Navier-Stokes equations for incompressible viscous flow on the 3D torus, in the absence of an external force:

 where $u(x,t)$ is the velocity vector, $p$ is the pressure, and we have chosen units in which the density and kinematic viscosity are equal to one, and the torus $\T^3 = (\R/(2\pi\Z))^3$.
-In mathematical fluid mechanics, there is a class of solutions usually called Leray-Hopf solutions: a weak solution $u$ satisfying the strong energy inequality.
+In mathematical fluid mechanics, there is a class of solutions usually called Leray-Hopf solutions: a weak solution satisfying the strong energy inequality.
 It is well-known that such solutions are smooth for all large time $t$.
 This paper proposes a simple criterion for a weak solution to satisfy the strong energy inequality, namely monotone-decreasing kinetic energy over time.
+This result leads to several possible cases for the temporal behavior of a weak solution without assuming any further regularity.
+Interestingly, the notions of partial ordering and chain as well as Zorn's lemma are used in this analysis.